 Sometimes a Texas non-compete will take the form of forfeiture clause rather than an express prohibition on competing.
 For example, let’s say a company awards equity ownership to a valued employee, with a clause stating that the employee will forfeit that ownership if he competes.
 Is that a non-compete?
 And does it matter whether a court classifies it as a non-compete or something else?

-*Disclaimer: This is an issue in a case I’m currently litigating.
+*Disclaimer: This is an issue in some matters I’m currently handling.
 I said it once before, but it bears repeating: everything in this post is just my personal opinion, not the opinion of my firm or clients.
-Although in this case, my personal opinion aligns with my client’s position pretty well, so it’s not a big deal.
+Although in this case, my personal opinion aligns with my clients’ position pretty well, so it’s not a big deal.

 In my opinion, the answers should be yes, the agreement is a non-compete and no, it does not ultimately matter because either way, the scope of the clause must be reasonable.

 But the issue is open to debate, and there are several plausible answers under current Texas case law:

 A. The forfeiture clause functions as a non-compete and therefore must meet the requirements of the non-compete statute.

 B. The forfeiture clause is not a non-compete because it doesn’t actually prohibit the employee from competing; it just says the employee will forfeit some benefit if he competes.